josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 - laboratories;
 - blood and transplant systems;
 - ambulance coordination;
-- medical devices;
+- medical devices and systems used by protected medical services;
-- and suppliers essential to care.
+- and supply or support infrastructure whose disruption may foreseeably impair medical care.

 A hospital does not need to collapse completely for harm to occur.